sherif-ffs/portfolioV2/README.md

-Portfolio site so showcase some of my recent projects, Made with good ol HTML/CSS/JavaScript
+Portfolio site so showcase some of my recent projects, made with good ol HTML/CSS/JavaScript